harleydutton/tabula-rasa/tabula-rasa/Sections/Character/Background.md

 > 	- ignites in sunlight
 > 	- pretty and strong

 With this in mind, backgrounds should not be monochromatically good.
 If you are a sailor and an expert at all things related to boats this should come with explicit trade-offs like not being able to read or missing some limbs.
-This is the part of backgrounds that usually requires [[New Content Negotiation]], even after looking at the setting's [[Limits]].
+This is the part of backgrounds that usually requires [[New Content Negotiation]], even after looking at the world's [[Limits]].

 Mechanically, like all descriptors, backgrounds will modify the [[Difficulty]] of [[Checks]] to which they apply.